thelittlebigbot/ohmyscan/README.md

 ### About the project

-Oh My Scan is a script developed in Go that allows you to download locally your favorite scans.
+Oh My Scan is a script developed in Go that allows you to download locally your favorite french scans.
 To carry out this project, I was inspired by the initial [go-scan-op.com-scrapper](https://github.com/SegFault42/go-scan-op.com-scrapper) project of [https://github.com/SegFault42](https://github.com/SegFault42).

 ### Status